lukehabets/BlackJack_Game/README.md

 # BlackJack_Game
-A blackjack game made with Python
+A blackjack game made with Python for a class.